Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 • Healthcare costs: Medical expenses for serious injuries quickly exceed minimum coverage limits.
 Higher UM limits provide better protection.

-• Your assets: Higher limits protect your savings and property if you need to pursue compensation beyond a driver's policy.
+• Your assets: Higher limits protect your savings and property if damages exceed a driver's policy.

 • Family coverage: UM/UIM covers all passengers in your vehicle.
 If you regularly transport family members, higher limits protect everyone.

-• 2025 state changes: California, Utah, Virginia, and North Carolina all updated minimum coverage requirements in 2025—review your policy to ensure you're aligned with current standards.
+• 2025–2026 state changes: California, Utah, Virginia, North Carolina, Massachusetts, and New Jersey all updated minimum coverage requirements—review your policy to ensure alignment with current standards.

 Pincher's Pro Tip

 The combination of rising uninsured driver rates, affordable premiums, and substantial financial protection makes UM/UIM coverage one of the most important coverage types you can purchase.
-See our uninsured motorist coverage guide for additional strategies on choosing the right limits.
-When optimizing your overall policy, also explore cheap car insurance in 2026 for ways to maximize value across all your coverages.
+For a deeper breakdown of your coverage options, explore our complete uninsured motorist coverage guide or see our uninsured motorist crisis guide for more on what's driving the surge in uninsured drivers.

 Frequently Asked Questions